wp-plugins/google-adsense-summary/README.txt

 If files are found and are in the same tmp dir and nothing that looks important you can do: find ~ -type -f -name "adsense_*" -exec rm {} \;
 This finds them and deletes them at the same time.
 Or you can use the rm command to take care of them

+= 1.0.3 =
+* Made it so that the cookie files are getting temporarily saved in the google-adsense-summary plugin directory.